paul-bennett/juggle/src/main/resources/README.md

 > **Warning: the `-j` option may change
 >
 > In the future I expect to replace the `-j` option with a more comprehensive
-> `-c` option that allows a search classpath to be specified so that Juggle
+> `-cp` option that allows a search classpath to be specified so that Juggle
 > can search JARs as well as directories of class files.
 See GitHub issue #5.

 The `-m` flag can be used to specify JMODs to search.
 Juggle will also search